mlafeldt/majek/README.md

 - process the text with md_inc which provides commands to include other text files (`.inc`) and code (`.code_inc`) and more
 - process the text using custom md_inc commands for Octopress, see below
-- add a Jekyll header with title, date, categories, etc. (will be configurable in the future)
+- add Jekyll header (YAML front matter) with post layout and title (will be configurable in the future)
 - output the final text to screen

 In addition to the default commands of md_inc, Majek provides the following